Dasharo/open-source-firmware-validation/docs/adding-new-platforms.md

     ...                         platform_vendor=PC Engines    firmware_type=UEFI
     ```

-    - Add the RTE to the list:
+    + Add the RTE to the list:

-    ```
+    ```robot
     @{RTE_LIST}=                &{RTE05}
     ...                         &{RTE06}    &{RTE07}    &{RTE08}    &{RTE09}    &{RTE10}
     ...                         &{RTE11}
     ```

-    - Do the same for any modules installed in the platform
+    + Do the same for any modules installed in the platform
-    - Create a new CONFIG contaning the RTE and modules used for testing, and
+    + Create a new CONFIG containing the RTE and modules used for testing, and
       append it to the list:

-    ```
+    ```robot
     @{CONFIG04}=                &{RTE11}    &{SSD06}    &{CARD06}    &{USB03}
     ...                         &{MODULE06}    &{ADAPTER01}    &{MODULE10}

     @{CONFIG_LIST}=             @{CONFIG01}    @{CONFIG02}    @{CONFIG03}    @{CONFIG04}
     ```

-    - Run a simple test to verify the config is working correctly - for example
+    + Run a simple test to verify the config is working correctly - for example
       UEFI Shell:

-    ```
+    ```robot
     robot -v snipeit:no -L TRACE -v rte_ip:192.168.10.174 -v device_ip:0.0.0.0 -v config:pcengines-apu4 dasharo-compatibility/uefi-shell.robot
     ```